viswanc/eka/README.rst

   * 0021  Added linting.
   * 0044  Parsed the config from a file.
   * 0055  Wrote the MVP.

-* 180117

   * 1254  Added debugging.
   * 1813  Basic parsing done.

+* 180117

+  * 2234  Redid the imports.